On this page

 Type error: Type 'string | null' is not assignable to type 'string'.

 Run npx tsc --noEmit locally before pushing.
-Catches all TypeScript errors without doing a full build.
-Faster feedback loop.
+It catches all TypeScript errors without doing a full build and gives faster feedback.

 Missing Environment Variables

-Next.js fails the build if a NEXT_PUBLIC_* variable referenced in code isn't set:
+Next.js fails the build if a NEXT_PUBLIC_* variable referenced in code is not set:

-▎ Fix: Add the variable to your deployment environment (Vercel dashboard → Settings → Environment Variables) AND to your local .env.local.
-Never
+Fix: Add the variable to your deployment environment (Vercel dashboard, Settings, Environment Variables) and to your local .env.local.
+Never hardcode URLs.

 Static Generation Failures

-Server Components that fail during next build (when Next.js tries to statically generate pages) cause build errors with a long trace:
+Server Components that fail during next build cause build errors with a long trace:

 Error occurred prerendering page "/blog/[slug]"